 This is probably done to confuse members so they focus on earning lots of points instead of realizing that they are working for a couple bucks per hour.

 To make things worse, many of these companies have incentives to sell memberships, so a lot of the positive reviews you see out there are actually advertisements.

 Giving away products and services in exchange for reviews is being viewed as unethical in some circles of business, too.
 Last year Amazon.com updated its guidelines to remove incentivized reviews on all products except books.

 Guru Internet Marketing Schemes

-Internet marketing is a broad term, that basically means you market something on the internet.
-There are tons of people that do this, some, individual business owners promoting other companies, some, big companies leveraging the internet as part of a larger marketing strategy, and many in between.
+Internet marketing is a broad term that basically means you market something on the internet.
+There are tons of people that do this.
+Some are individual business owners promoting other companies.
+Others are big companies leveraging the internet as part of a larger marketing strategy, and there are many internet marketers in between.

 It's no secret that you can make money online.

 But these gurus, as they are so famously called on the internet, take advantage of the situation by promising the impossible.

 In a nutshell, they tell you that it's easy to make money, that you can start making money quickly, that you need no prior experience to do it, and that they're offering you a once in a lifetime opportunity.